Skip to Content

 Where can I get a pocket WiFi in Japan?

-Ordering online also gives you the opportunity to compare prices and get the best deals.
+Ordering online also allows you to compare prices and get the best deals.
 It allows you to select options like whether you want to collect it at the airport or have it delivered to your hotel.
-For our trip to Japan, we pre-ordered our pocket WiFi and arranged for it to be delivered to our hotel.

 The returning process cannot be any more simple: you just place this little magical box into the pre-paid envelope they give you, then drop it off in a post box anywhere in Japan.